shadows911/baruf/content/post/wands.md

 > pulled his wand out of his unresisting grip.

-It's really too bad that Greyback didn't disarm Harry et al., instead of Scabior and the other idiot Snatchers.
+It's really too bad that Greyback didn't disarm Harry et al., instead of Scabior and the other shitheart Snatchers.
 Too bad Bellatrix didn't disarm instead of stun them.
 Then she would have *everything*.
 Oh well; the truth is sacred.